rapid7/insightconnect-plugins/compression/help.md

 # Description

-Compression is useful utility plugin that allows you to compress and decompress files in workflows.
+The Compression plugin for Rapid7 InsightConnect allows users to compress/decompress files using different compression algorithms.
+Use this plugin to help enable interoperability between different services, compress data for faster file transmission, and more.

 # Key Features

-* Feature 1
-* Feature 2
+* File compression
-* Feature 3
+* File decompression

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation